lutzpeschlow/nexuscomputewrapper/README.md

 A possible usage of the script to submit files via Nexus compute python client wrapper could be: python ncw.py --action SUBMIT --file ncw_submit_file.txt

+A sample submit file could be: doc:doc_name job:job_name file:a1.dat
+file:a2.dat

+If there is no document name, a document name including time stamp is created, if there are not enough job names, the last job name is used with an additional counter, if there is no job name also the time stamp is used to create a sample job name.

+A minimum required submit file would be for example: file:a1.dat file:a2.dat containing the analysis files.

+After job submission in Nexus environment an output file is created that contains also document IDs and job IDs that are needed later in case of downloading results.
+So some lines in submit output file could be for example:
+DOC_ID:f78149a5-9382-47cb-bf4b-6978624c3a23
+ JOB_ID:34c0aa3c-e9d5-95ad-1f08-c440b4f397bd
+ JOB_ID:1ee30e44-2fa1-c5a7-a8af-66b08ae97487

+The created submit output file can be used directly for downloading results due to these formatted document and job ID lines.